Disability loans: What are they and how do they work?

 Alternatives to a disability loan

-If you don’t meet the eligibility requirements or don’t want to take out a long-term loan, you have alternatives to help fund the processing time of your disability application:
+If you don’t meet the eligibility requirements or don’t want to take out a long-term loan, you have alternatives to help cover expenses while waiting for your disability application to process or if you do not qualify for disability benefits.

 The bottom line